DRESS: A Continuous Framework for Structural Graph Refinement: Motif-DRESS

+By precomputing higher-order structural motifs like $K_4$ and using them to define the aggregation neighborhood, Motif-DRESS bypasses these WL barriers.
+It explicitly injects these topological invariants into the continuous message-passing framework.
+Because the motif extraction acts as a one-time preprocessing step, Motif-DRESS achieves strictly greater expressiveness than 3-WL on these theoretical graphs while retaining identical iterative computational complexity ($\mathcal{O}(I \cdot \sum_e |\mathcal{N}_M(e)|)$).

 All experiments below use the $K_4$ clique motif.
-The specific SRG pairs tested below are known to be indistinguishable by 2-WL; each successful distinction therefore demonstrates that Motif-DRESS empirically exceeds 2-WL on these instances. \begin{itemize} \item \textbf{Rook vs.\ Shrikhande:} Successfully distinguishes this pair of SRGs with parameters $(16, 6, 2, 2)$.
+The specific SRG pairs tested below are known to be indistinguishable by either 2-WL or 3-WL; each successful distinction therefore demonstrates that Motif-DRESS empirically exceeds these corresponding WL boundaries. \begin{itemize} \item \textbf{Rook vs.\ Shrikhande:} Successfully distinguishes this pair of SRGs with parameters $(16, 6, 2, 2)$, which are indistinguishable by 3-WL.
 The Rook graph ($K_4 \square K_4$) contains $K_4$ cliques while the Shrikhande graph does not, so the $K_4$-neighborhood sizes differ per edge. \item \textbf{Chang Graphs:} Distinguishes 3 of the 6 pairwise comparisons among the four SRGs with parameters $(28, 12, 6, 4)$: T(8) vs each of Chang-1, Chang-2, and Chang-3.
 The three Chang graphs are pairwise indistinguishable by Motif-$K_4$ (all three have identical $K_4$-neighborhood structure per edge). \end{itemize}